 Hormel Foods is known for its award-winning safety programs.
 Our dedicated corporate safety department develops and administers companywide safety policies to ensure the safety of each employee and compliance with Occupational Safety and Health Administration (OSHA) standards.
 The corporate safety department also conducts annual safety audits of our manufacturing plants to ensure compliance with company safety policies.

 View the latest safety data in our 2014 Corporate Responsibility Report.

 Our corporate safety department administers the monthly Our Way to Safety employee training program.
 Plant safety managers coordinate monthly train-the-trainer safety meetings for plant supervisors.

-There are 133 automated external defibrillator (AED) devices located in Hormel Foods plants and more than 2,000 trained responders.
+There are 138 automated external defibrillator (AED) devices located in Hormel Foods plants and approximately 1,850 trained responders.
 Response team members receive biennial training in bloodborne pathogens, first aid, CPR and the use of the AED.
 AED readiness is ensured through a daily check of the AEDs.
 Three lives have been saved since the inception of the AED program at Hormel Foods in 2008.

 Companywide safety conferences are held biennially, and the 2013 Our Way to Safety Conference included safety management employees from all company locations, along with members of the Corporate Safety Steering Committee.
 The theme was “Influencing Employee Safety,” which focused on developing methods to teach and influence employees to work safely.

 View the latest safety training information in our 2014 Corporate Responsibility Report.